enonic/npm-nextjs-adapter/README.md

 #### <a id="fetch-paths-for-all-locales"></a>`fetchContentPathsForAllLocales(path: string, query?: string, count?: number) => Promise<ContentPathItem[]>`

-Loads all content paths for all locals.
+Loads all content paths for all locales.
 Generally used for static site generation.

 | Argument | Description                                       |
 |----------|---------------------------------------------------|